domiriel/LIFE/README.md

 ### Day

 One day is represented by a header indicating the date.
-The format for the date is `"yyyy_mm_dd"`, and it must be preceeded by two hyphens (`"--"`).
+The format for the date is `"yyyy_mm_dd"`, and it must be preceded by two hyphens (`"--"`).
 After the header, there should be a line per span, as described below.
 All spans should be contiguous (no blank lines in between).
 There should be spans covering the entire day.

 ---
 ### Span